arnavt78/bubbleos/README.md

 The configuration file is located in the user’s home directory, and is stored as `bubbleos-config.json`.
 The file is extremely compact and usually takes up less than a kilobyte of space.

+This file can be reset by running the BubbleOS executable with the `--reset` argument, or deleted using the `--delete` argument.
+Note this will clear all history and settings.

 # General Usage

 This section covers the general usage of the BubbleOS CLI.